gauge-sh/bridge/README.md

 ```bash
 bridge init render
 ```
 You may be prompted for the entrypoint of your application and settings file if bridge cannot detect them.
+Bridge will create all the configuration necessary for you to immediately deploy to [Render](https://render.com/).
+This includes a Blueprint `render.yaml` as well as build scripts and start scripts for your Django application.
 After running `bridge init render`, commit the changes and visit your project on github.
 You will see the following button at the end of your README in the root of your repository:

 ![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)